 In the images on this page you can clearly see a line of ice under the snow at the gutter.
 However, sometimes you can't see anything but icicles.

-If you have an asphalt or slate shingle roof, the water can back up under the shingles and leak into your home.
+If you have a clay tile, asphalt or slate shingle roof, the water can back up under the shingles and leak into your home.
 This can cause damage to walls, ceilings and hardwood floors or mold and mildew growth.

 Metal roof owners do not always escape unscathed.
 The metal has joints and seams where water can make its way in to the interior of a building when it cannot drain off.